General pension FAQs

 1. What did the staff regulation reforms change with regards to PSEUI pensions?

-For the same pension contribution (code CPP on your salary slip), staff collect pension rights at different rates and can retire at different ages, depending on when they were recruited.
+For the same pension contribution (code CPP on your salary slip), staff collect pension rights (accrual) at different rates and can retire at different ages, depending on when they were recruited.

-staff regulations Pension accrual rate (%) Retirement age
+Staff regulations Pension accrual rate (%) Retirement age

 pre-2004 2 60 years-64 years and 8 months